List Of Boxing Exercises

 - Substitutes for Heavy Bags

-Hold the tennis ball a shoulder height and put your opposite hand behind your back.
+Hold the tennis ball at about shoulder height and put your opposite hand behind your back.
 Drop the ball and catch it with your hand that was behind your back.
 Progressively move lower until you are barely able to catch the ball.

 Hold the tennis ball out as though you are punching a one or a two with your off hand at your face like you were in stance.
 Drop the ball and try to catch it with the hand not already extended, then get into position as though you had just punched with that hand.

-Throw the ball against a wall and catch it one handed or two as though you were a baseball player.
+Throw the ball against a wall and catch it one or two handed, as though you were a baseball player.
+This exercise helps improve hand eye coordination and reaction time.

 Variations on Bodyweight Exercises